LukeShortCloud/rootpages/markdown/linux.md

 ## Linux - I/O Schedulers

 The kernel provides many input/output (I/O) schedulers to configure how a hard drive handles a queue of read/write requests from the operating system.
-Different schedulers can be uesd to adjust performance based on the hardware and/or software requirements.
+Different schedulers can be used to adjust performance based on the hardware and/or software requirements.

 * Deadline = Large I/O requests are done in high-priority sectors until smaller I/O requests are about to time out.
 Then Deadline takes care of the small tasks before continuing with the original large I/O task.
 This is ideal for heavy read/write applications on a spinning disk drive.
-* Complete Fariness Queueing (CFQ) = All I/O requests are treated equally and are handled in the order that they are recieved.
+* Complete Fairness Queueing (CFQ) = All I/O requests are treated equally and are handled in the order that they are received.
 [1]
 * NOOP = Only basic merging of read and/or write requests and no rescheduling.
 This is ideal for virtual drives (such as QCOW2) where the hypervisor node handles the I/O scheduling.
 [2] This is also ideal for physical flash based media where the hardware's firmware takes care of the sorting.
 [1]

 Temporarily change the scheduler to one of the three options: